idia640/presentations/week04/PITCHME.md

 Note:

 Both rods and cones are efficient at capturing photons.
 Rods converge on ganglion cells through intermediary processors.
 About 100 converge on a single ganglion cell.
 It takes about 100 rods to detect a single flash of light.

 Cones capture more photons and converge on ganglion cells at about 1:1.

+They also are responsible for us seeing color.
+We have three types - short, middle and long-wavelength sensitive.
+(Just like old style TVs!)

+We also have far fewer short-wavelength sensitive (blue) cones.
+And these are less sensitive to light than longer wave-length cones.
+As a consequence, showing detail on a blue or dark background results in illegibility. but, by contrast yellow (almost as light as white since it excites both mid- and long-wavelength cones) is very distinct on a dark background.

 ---